-There are numerous current and planned regulations that apply to and affect our business or our customers

-- · Numerous direct taxes apply to our operations.
-Unpredictable policy changes make planning - Targeting of our products for discriminatory taxes - and regulations on consumer health, packaging and waste recovery.

-- Strengthen PhoenixBev's stance as a responsible player in the local and regional beverages market by contributing to the development of a legal framework that creates a level playing field, without prejudicing consumers and citizens. - Enhance product reputation by demonstrating compliance with consumer health regulations and offering reduced calorie and non-alcohol products. - Collaborate with partners and NGOs through PhoenixEarth to demonstrate our commitment to addressing environmental and social challenges in our markets. - · Unique value proposition.

-- Ongoing proactive dialogue with policy makers on proposed regulatory changes to ensure fair and equal treatment for all parties. - Focus on unlocking further value from our base businesses to build resilience to withstand the increasing regulatory burden. - Maintain our significant contributions to recycling and ongoing engagements with government, communities and other industry players to ensure responsible waste management. - Explore solar power and optimise energy use.
+Risk Impacts and opportunities Mitigation There are numerous current and planned regulations that apply to and affect our business or our customers Potential impacts Numerous direct taxes apply to our operations.
+Unpredictable policy changes make planning difficult.
+Targeting of our products for discriminatory taxes and regulations on consumer health, packaging and waste recovery.
+Associated opportunities Strengthen PhoenixBev's stance as a responsible player in the local and regional beverages market by contributing to the development of a legal framework that creates a level playing field, without prejudicing consumers and citizens.
+Enhance product reputation by demonstrating compliance with consumer health regulations and offering reduced calorie and non-alcohol products.
+Collaborate with partners and NGOs through PhoenixEarth to demonstrate our commitment to addressing environmental and social challenges in our markets.
+Unique value proposition.
+Ongoing proactive dialogue with policy makers or proposed regulatory changes to ensure fair and equal treatment for all parties.
+Focus on unlocking further value from our base businesses to build resilience to withstand the increasing regulatory burden.
+Maintain our significant contributions to recycling and ongoing engagements with government, communities and other industry players to ensure responsible waste management.
+Explore solar power and optimise energy use.